sgladkovich/ansible-virtualenv/README.md

 1. Edit `Makefile` and set `ANSIBLE_VERSIONS`
 2. Edit `collections/Makefile` and set `ANSIBLE_VERSIONS`
-3. Create the requirements file named `requirements-ansible-<version>.txt` by copying an existing requirements file and changing `ansible==<version>` accordingly
+3. Create requirements file for Ansible named `requirements-ansible-<version>.txt` by copying an existing requirements file and changing `ansible==<version>` accordingly
+4. Create requirements file for Ansible collections named `collections/requirements-collections-<version>.yml` by copying an existing requirements file and changing all references to Ansible version with `version`
+5. Create Ansible config file `ansible-<version>.cfg` by copying an existing file and updating all references to Ansible version to `version`
-4. Run `make all`
+6. Run `make all`

 ## Components